Home » Mechanical Engineering » 5 Different Types of Gas Welding & Their Applications [PDF]

 The following are the applications of gas welding:

-5. To join the materials which require a relatively slow rate of heating and cooling etc.
+- To join the materials that require a relatively slow rate of heating and cooling etc.

 Advantages of Gas Welding